Poker Room Features

 - Rewards Program

 - Comps & Promotions

 - $1.25/hr.
-Rolling High Hands – Aces full or better to qualify with carryover jackpot runs nightly 11PM-3AM.
-2-2-2 Tuesdays promo, all quads worth $22 with one card and $222 with two hole cards, all straight flushes worth $33 with one card and $333 with two hole cards..
+High Hand of the Hour – $25 per hour, no minimum qualifier, nightly 11PM-5AM.
+Double football squares every Tuesday and Saturday for the NFL games on Thursday night, Sunday morning, Sunday night and Monday night..
 Fast Beat Levels, single table bad beat jackpot $500 for Aces full or better beaten, $1000 for quads or better beaten and $2500 for straight flush or better beaten. (losing hand 50%, winning hand 25%, table share splits 25%).
 Aces cracked Thursdays.
-First six players to get AA as hole cards and lose the hand receives $50.
-In November: $250 Flopped Quads in all Omaha games. $25 Splash pots Mondays 9AM-1PM, 6-10PM.
+First six players to get AA as hole cards and lose the hand receives $50. $25 Splash pots Mondays 9AM-1PM, 6-10PM.
 Rocket Royals, Four progressive Royal Flushes starting at $250 and progressing $15 per day until hit.
-NFL PROMO: Football squares for the Sunday morning game, as well as the Sunday, Monday and Thursday night games.
-Payout is $50 for each quarter with carryovers week to week if a square isn’t won.
+Hot seat drawings at Noon, 2PM, 4PM, 6PM and 8PM every Tuesday for $25.

 Sam's Town Las Vegas Details